Netcracker/KubeMarine/documentation/Installation.md

       - policycoreutils-python-utils
 ```

-The above configuration is converted to the following finalized configuration provided that the cluster is based on RHEL nodes:
+The above configuration is converted to the following finalized configuration, provided that the cluster is based on RHEL nodes:

 ```yaml
 services: